manifold-systems/manifold/manifold-core-parent/manifold/README.md

 To summarize, the Manifold framework provides a clear advantage over conventional code generation techniques.
 Type manifolds do not entail build steps, are always in sync, operate incrementally, and are simple to add to any project.
-They also cooperate naturally to form a powerful type building pipeline, which via the core framework is uniformly accessible to IDEs such as IntelliJ IDEA.
+They also cooperate naturally to form a powerful type building pipeline, which via the core framework is uniformly accessible to IDEs such as IntelliJ IDEA and Android Studio.
 Putting it all together, the synergy resulting from these improvements has the potential to significantly increase Java developer productivity and to open minds to new possibilities.

 # The API